Merri/react-maria/README.md

 ## Components

 ### Overlays: for dialogs, dropdowns, popups, tooltips...
-- `Overlay`: for any component that pops on top of regular content, be it list dropdown or full screen modal dialog
+- `Modal`: for any component that pops on top of regular content, be it list dropdown or full screen modal dialog
-- `OverlayProvider`: required for overlays to function, multi-overlay management
+- `ModalOverlay`: required for modals to function, multi-modal management
-- `withOverlay`: HOC that handles `freezeScroll` and `id` props, manages communication to `OverlayProvider`
+- `withOverlay`: HoC that handles `freezeScroll` and `id` props, manages communication to `ModalOverlay`

 ### Todo thoughts
 - `Accordion`